behreajj/AsepriteAddons/commands/README.md

 - `groupLayers`: Places layers in the active range into a new group layer.
 If all child layers have the same parent, the group is placed under the parent.
 Does not group background layers.

+- `growRangeLayers`: Expands the range to include layers.
+If the layer is a group, selects its children.
+Then, selects the layer's neighbors.
+Then selects its parents.

 - `nextFrame`: Moves the active frame to the next frame index.
 Preserves timeline ranges of `RangeType.LAYERS`.
 If play once is false, then returns to the first frame after reaching the last.

 - `nextLayer`: Moves the active layer to the next layer up the stack.
 Preserves timeline ranges of `RangeType.FRAMES`.
 Stops when the top of the sprite layer stack is reached.